r7st/nlarn/README.md

 ## Notes on this fork
 This is Nlarn 0.7.6 with the following changes:
-Merged nlarn#299 for compilation issues (and Changelog update).
+Merged nlarn#299 for compilation issues (and following Changelog update).
 Included unistd.h in game.c to build on FreeBSD.
-Changed memory tile and message colors - could not get them to display properly otherwise.
+Changed memory tile and message colors for personal preference.
-There were NO gameplay changes.
+There were NO gameplay changes (yet).

 Welcome to NLarn!
 =================